AdanJSuarez/form3/README.md

 ## Headers

 The exercise requirements say to not implement authentication so I didn't do anything about it.
 For production ready we should include the Authentication header.

+## Create

+The instruction require to be simple and concise, so only implemented tha basic functionality for `Create`.
+One nice feature could be the possibility to pass parameters for creation instead of passing the `model.Data` The values that the user doesn't change often, could be set through configuration make it even simpler.